-Children's Literacy Initiative Problem Many low-income children enter kindergarten with a significant learning gap compared to wealthier peers.
-By age three, a child from a low-income family would have heard 30 million fewer words in her home environment than a child from a wealthier family.
-And research shows that it is quite difficult to make up that gap over the course of a child's education: 82% of low-income fourth graders fail to read proficiently at grade level, compared to 58% of U.S. fourth graders nationally.
-Intervening early to improve literacy skills and literacy instruction in preschool or primary classrooms can help to close the achievement gap in reading.
-Solution Improve children's early literacy and grade-level reading skills through professional development of preschool and early elementary classroom teachers, and provide age and reading stage appropriate books and other learning materials in the classroom.
-High Impact Opportunity Children's Literacy Initiative (CLI) has provided professional development for teachers in literacy instruction since 1988.
+Children's Literacy Initiative (CLI) has provided professional development for teachers in literacy instruction since 1988.
 To date, CLI has worked with teachers in nine states plus the District of Columbia.
 In 2010, CLI was selected from a highly competitive field of applicant organizations as a federal innovation (i3) grant recipient; the five-year grant includes an evaluation of program results in four cities (Newark, NJ; Chicago, IL; Philadelphia, PA; and Camden, NJ).
 As of 2013, CLI was working in 127 schools.

-How it Works CLI partners with both traditional and charter schools to train preschool through third grade teachers in effective literacy instructional techniques, and provides coaching to help teachers implement the strategies in their classrooms.
+How it Works

+CLI partners with both traditional and charter schools to train preschool through third grade teachers in effective literacy instructional techniques, and provides coaching to help teachers implement the strategies in their classrooms.
 Teachers participate in workshops, receive classroom book collections, and then work with a coach one-on-one to incorporate the techniques in their classroom.
 CLI also trains at least one teacher per grade level more intensively, to ensure each grade has a teacher-leader who effectively models the approach and can provide immediate support to colleagues.
-The program also works with school administrators on how to best leverage model teachers and facilitate teacher professional collaboration.
+The program also works with school administrators on how to leverage exceptional teachers and facilitate professional collaboration among teachers.
 CLI offers both a "Foundation" model in which they work with a school for one year, and a "Model School" approach in which they work with the school for a three-year period.
 In support of their face-to-face professional development, CLI also launched an online professional development platform (CLI Compass) in 2012.